ethereumdegen/doodlebuilt-game-web/src/views/blog/inventory-comp.md

 The `InventoryComponent` is the core of the inventory system.
 It contains a `HashMap` called `items` that maps slot indices to `ItemSlotData`.
 It also has a vector called `initial_equipment` that stores the names of initial equipment items.

+All Units in my game get one of these.
+Monsters use it to hold equipped weapons, chests use it to hold items which can be looted, dead monsters corpses use it so they can be looted, etc.

 ```rust
 #[derive(Component, Default, Serialize, Deserialize, Clone, Debug)]
 pub struct InventoryComponent {